 Duties would include:

-• Assisting in planning and organizing networking events and trainings.
+• Assisting in planning and organizing awareness-raising and outreach events.

 • Identifying and approaching local business to solicit support for events.

 • experience in an administrative or fundraising role;

 • passion for helping a small nonprofit organization reach its next stage of growth;

 • a collaborative, creative, and enthusiastic approach.

 Additionally, the volunteer must be based in the Bay Area and be able to, at minimum, come into IJRC’s San Francisco office for meetings with the Executive Director.

 IJRC will consider applications from all individuals who meet the minimum qualifications.

 To apply, please email a resume and cover letter to Lisa Reinsberg, Executive Director, at firstname.lastname@example.org.
 Please indicate your availability by specifying the anticipated number of hours per week, start date, and duration of your volunteer commitment.